dpetty3/Bandit-Wargame/GAME.md

 Level 1 --> Level 2
 The password for the next level is stored in a file called - located in the home directory

+Level 2 --> Level 3
+The password for the next level is stored in a file called spaces in this filename located in the home directory

 Level 3 --> Level 4
 The password for the next level is stored in a hidden file in the inhere directory.